Ciyradyl/Employee-List/README.md

 - *This is just an exercise project that I tried to use randomuser.me api in order to get the random people's data and populate the screen thanks to that data.
 Normaly, I am using fetch in my projects, but this time I wanted to use axios to get used to that package too.
 Also this is project has 100% responsive design on computers.*

+- *Project also shows the details of the employee list when onclick event triggered.*

 **2. Used technologies are;**

 - *React,*